zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.0 revision 48 active-X
+Version 9.0 revision 49 active-X
-Buffer Code and Execute Code final implementation
+change for an error message only

 http://georgekarras.blogspot.gr/